ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

     min_max_motor_positions_actuator_1 = [0.0, 60000.0]
     min_max_motor_positions_actuator_2 = [0.0, 80000.0]

-We can now define these actuators with ``ActuatorConfig`` objects as shown below:
+We can now define the actuators using ``ActuatorConfig`` objects as shown below:

 .. code-block::